Azure/azure-storage-python/BreakingChanges.md

 > See the [Change Log](ChangeLog.md) for a summary of storage library changes.

 ## Version 0.34.0:

+### Blob:
 -  If-None-Match: * will now fail when reading a blob.
 Previously this header was ignored for blob reads.

+### Queue:
+- For put_message a QueueMessage will be returned.
+This message will have pop receipt, insertion/expiration time, and message ID populated.

 ## Version 0.33.0:
 - Remove with_filter from service client in favor of the newer callback functions.